PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 following signature owner, compatibility symbols, and the full 128/128 store.
 Production remains unchanged until a shared context owner is implemented separately.

+The latest checkpoint implements that shared no-layout final cleanup owner.
+It replaces the two individual unconsumed result locals with one ordered tuple while preserving the option guard, shared ModelIR/LayoutState identity, SE-FC-only diagnostics, raw order and schemas, both topology boundaries, every other caller, compatibility symbols, the signature successor, and the full 128/128 store.